SamVerschueren/dynongo/README.md

 Employee.find({organisation: 'Amazon'}).select('FirstName, Name').exec();
 ```

-Or if you want to filter on more fine grained on other fields, for example if you want to retrieve all the employees
+Or if you want to filter more fine grained on other fields, for example if you want to retrieve all the employees
 with a salary greater then $3000.

 ```javascript